As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Maine

-As a general contractor, you don’t need a state license to work in Maine.
-However, if you undertake any home improvement or home construction jobs worth more than $3,000 you must provide a written contract.
-There may be local licensing requirements so make sure to check these before you begin work.
+You don’t need a state license to work as a general contractor in Maine.
+However, if you undertake home improvement or construction jobs worth more than $3,000 you must provide a written contract.
+There may be local licensing requirements, so check these before you begin work.

 Maryland